aviramha/ormsgpack/README.md

 from [orjson](https://github.com/ijl/orjson), with native support for various Python types.

+ormsgpack supports the following Python implementations:

-ormsgpack supports CPython 3.9, 3.10, 3.11, 3.12 and 3.13.
-Releases
+- CPython 3.9, 3.10, 3.11, 3.12 and 3.13
+- PyPy 3.11
+- GraalPy 3.11

-follow semantic versioning and serializing a new object type without an opt-in flag is considered a breaking change.
+Releases follow semantic versioning and serializing a new object type without an opt-in flag is considered a breaking change.

 ormsgpack is licensed under both the Apache 2.0 and MIT licenses.
 The repository and issue tracker is